 C. Permissible Claims. dōTERRA products are not medicinal products.
 No medicinal claims may be made about dōTERRA products and dōTERRA products may not be presented as medicinal in any way.
 A Wellness Advocate may represent that dōTERRA products are safe to use as described on the labelling and are:

 - Specifically formulated to support wellness / maintain a healthy lifestyle; and/or

-E. No Curative or Drug Claims.
-A Wellness Advocate may not make any medical claim for any product nor specifically prescribe any given product as suitable for any specific ailment, as that type of representation implies the products are drugs rather than nutritional supplements or cosmetics.
-Under no circumstance should these products be likened to drug products prescribed for the treatment of specific ailments or that such products alleviate disease symptoms or prevent diseases and disorders.
-While the Company makes every effort to achieve full compliance with complicated and periodically amended FDA regulations, no Wellness Advocate should state or infer that any product is approved by the FDA.
-The FDA does not require or grant specific approval for individual nutritional or cosmetic products.
+D. No Curative or Medicinal Claims.
+A Wellness Advocate may not make any medicinal claim for any product nor specifically prescribe or present any given product as suitable for any specific ailment, as that type of representation implies the products are medicines rather than nutritional supplements or cosmetics.
+Under no circumstance should these products be likened to medicinal products prescribed for the treatment of specific ailments or that such products alleviate disease symptoms or prevent diseases and disorders.
+While the Company makes every effort to achieve full compliance with complicated and periodically amended Medicines & Healthcare Products Regulatory Agency (MHRA) regulations, no Wellness Advocate should state or infer that any product is approved by the MHRA or any other government or regulatory body.
+The MHRA licenses medicinal products but does not require or grant specific approval for nutritional or cosmetic products.

-F. Disclosure.
-When promoting doTERRA or doTERRA products, a Wellness Advocate must disclose the fact that the Wellness Advocate is a doTERRA Wellness Advocate who receives Bonuses and commissions from the Company.
+E. Disclosure.
+When promoting dōTERRA or dōTERRA products, a Wellness Advocate must disclose the fact that the Wellness Advocate is a dōTERRA Wellness Advocate who receives Bonuses from the Company